yin-n/SegmentAndPrompt/README.md

-# Segment through Prompt and Prompt for Difussion
+# Segment through Prompt and Prompt for Diffusion